 She says: “As soon as I got him home I could take him straight out for walks.
 There was no waiting for injections to be done, like there is with a puppy.
 I just think they’re fantastic, Blue Cross, and I would encourage people to go and see all these poor dogs that need a home.”

-This Christmas, with Dusty by her side, Julie will be able to hear Dave laughing at the very real teddy bear who shares her home; a gift who must have been meant for her.
+With Dusty by her side, Julie is able to hear Dave laughing at the very real teddy bear who shares her home; a gift who must have been meant for her.